Cannabis Oil: The Essential Guide

 In a landmark judgement on 18 September 2018, the Constitutional Court, South Africa’s highest court effectively decriminalised the cultivation, storage and use of cannabis in the privacy of one’s home, ruling that the prohibition of private cultivation, possession and consumption of the plant at home was unconstitutional.
 Before this, it was technically illegal, even for those using medical marijuana to treat the symptoms of diseases such as cancer.

-The ruling does, however, decriminalise the use of cannabis for medicinal purposes, as previously many of those who used medicinal cannabis products to alleviate various symptoms, such as cancer patients, and those suffering from anxiety, PTSD, Alzheimer’s and Parkinson’s, were technically doing so unlawfully.
+The ruling does, however, decriminalise the use of cannabis for medicinal purposes.
+Previously many of those who used medicinal cannabis products to alleviate various symptoms, such as cancer patients, and those suffering from anxiety, PTSD, Alzheimer’s and Parkinson’s, were technically doing so unlawfully.
 Read the full article: Private Cannabis Use Now Legal in South Africa

 Cannabis oil is most commonly taken orally as drops.
 Take your drops sublingually, or under your tongue and hold there for around a minute before swallowing to allow the drops to be diffused through the mucous membranes beneath your tongue.
 Because there are a great many capillaries under the tongue, it has a direct route into your bloodstream, allowing it to work faster and more efficiently.

 Taking your drops sublingually is preferable to swallowing immediately, as it must first pass through your gastrointestinal tract, the stomach and the intestines where most absorption takes place, but also where some of the Cannabis may be destroyed stomach acids.
 Then it is filtered by the liver before entering the bloodstream.
-Cannabis capsules can be swallowed immediately and are preferred by those that can’t handle the taste of Cannabis, but it should be noted that higher dosages may be required as less of the Cannabis may enter the bloodstream as a result of the destructive effects of the digestive system.
+Cannabis capsules can be swallowed immediately and are preferred by those that can’t handle the taste of Cannabis.

 You can purchase Cannabis products from our online store, and we will courier your package to your door or to a nearby collection point anywhere in South Africa.